 Table discussion does not have to be limited to the following questions.

-- Choose a simple song to sing as a family.
+- Choose your current favorite worship song to sing (or listen to) together as a family.

 - Have a short round of praising God for who He is and what He is doing in your lives.

 Message for the family

-- Read p.49 (Feb.
-8) from ‘Abba’s Heart’ and prepare a short devotion appropriate for your family.
+Read p.
+109 (April 8th) from ‘Abba’s Heart’ and prepare a short devotion appropriate for your family.

-Read the following questions and have them reflect and listen, then share.
+Read the following questions and have them listen and reflect.
+Share afterwards.